uixss/CRAWLER-UNDER/README.md

 # Crawler Tool 🚀

 The Crawler Tool is designed to process text files and search for specific patterns.
-It generates formatted results and JSON files from credentials found within the text files.
+It generates formatted results and JSON files from credentials found within the text files, and can automatically send results via a Telegram bot.

 ## Features ✨